MrParosk/online_courses/kubernetes/notes.md

 - For memory, its common to use M/Ki postfix, i.e. 1 Mi = 1024 Ki.

 ## Resource profiling
 - We can use the the kubectl top command to profile the memory and CPU usage of each pod.
-This can give us a hint of what a good request / limit value is (metrics-server needs to be enable inorder to use this command).
+This can give us a hint of what a good request / limit value is (metrics-server needs to be enabled in order to use this command).
-- We can also use the kubernetes-dashboard to profile the usage (dashboard needs to be enable inorder to use it).
+- We can also use the kubernetes-dashboard to profile the usage (dashboard needs to be enabled in order to use it).
 - In general, setting good request / limit values are context dependent.
 It depends on the frameworks and languages used etc. Needs to be tune based on our needs.
-- Setting request values are good since it allows the schedular to make good "decision" (and essential for horizontal auto-scaling).
+- Setting request values are good since it allows the scheduler to make good "decision" (and essential for horizontal auto-scaling).
 Limits are less essential, but good if we suspect that we might have runtime problems, e.g. memory leaks.

 ## Horizontal pod autoscaling
 - Kubernetes has the ability to horizontally autoscale pods, i.e. replicating pods.